 The size mostly comes in small to medium; however, if the Standard Poodle is used in breeding, they can be medium.
 They are typically athletic and relatively compact.

-The weight of these dogs is anywhere from 15 to 30 pounds and height from 11 inches (28 centimeters) to 15 inches (38 centimeters).
+The weight of these dogs is anywhere from 15 to 30 pounds, and height is from 11 inches (28 centimeters) to 15 inches (38 centimeters).

 Color and coat type of the Frenchie-poo